eddiechou/pearl-jam/README.md

 ### User sign-up

+- On the homepage, click `Sign up` and enter your email address and a password.
-Pick your color and a unique username!
+- Pick a color for your Pearl and a username (must be unique).

 ### Game mechanics